-Current research interestsI am currently writing a trilogy of James Bond novels expanding the Double O universe for the Ian Fleming Estate and HarperCollins.
-Separately, my next literary novel will be the lead title for Virago in 2023.
+Current research interestsI am currently writing a trilogy of Double O novels expanding the James Bond universe for the Ian Fleming Estate and HarperCollins.
+A Wild & True Relation, my next literary novel will be the lead title for Virago in 2023.

 Past research interestsI also write academic articles and book chapters.
 You can read about the archive and site-based research behind Testament in a journal article I wrote for 'Writing in Practice' Vol.5, titled 'The Facts that Engender', in which I also explore the impact of Virginia Woolf's treatment of history on my own historical fiction.
 I also had the chance to write about my interest in historical fiction for a landmark book, titled Georgette Heyer, History and Historical Fiction (UCL Press, 2021), the first of its kind on Heyer.
 I contributed a chapter titled 'Pride and Prejudice: Metafiction and the Value of Historical Romance in Georgette Heyer’.
 My research interests also include the literary novel, crime fiction and spy thrillers, genre, and writing by women.